List of Digimon Adventure characters: Digital World

-Digitamamon is an Ultimate-level Digimon and the owner of a diner where he is served by a Vegiemon.
+Digitamamon is an Ultimate-level egg-themed Digimon and the owner of a diner where he is served by a Vegiemon and the only currency they accepted was real money.
 In Digimon Adventure, he forces Joe and Gomamon into working at his diner to pay off the debt they owe him, only to be bribed by DemiDevimon into keeping them in the restaurant.
 DemiDevimon's sabotages make things difficult for Joe and Matt.
 Digitamamon is defeated by WereGarurumon while Vegiemon flees.
-In Digimon Adventure 02, Digitamamon returns where he now has a different restaurant.
-He did get into an argument with Yolei about the payment differences.
+In Digimon Adventure 02, Digitamamon returns where he now has a different restaurant, in which they only accepted DigiDollars.
+He did get into an argument with Yolei about the currency differences.
 Digitamamon falls victim to a Dark Spiral that is in his shell, but is freed by Shurimon.
 He later opens a new Chinese restaurant with a Tapirmon, using the waters of a spring that conceals the last Destiny Stone as the secret ingredient to his popular noodle soup.
+In the English dub, Digitamamon speaks in the style of Peter Lorre.